Core Team Member & Founder

 Core Team Member

-Ruby Jo has a daughter and two sons and is a grandmother to six grandsons and two granddaughters plus a variety of four-legged grands.
-She also serves on the Board of Directors at the Crowley Museum and Nature Center in Myakka Florida.
+Outside of research, Ruby Jo is a devoted mother to a daughter and two sons, and a proud grandmother to six grandsons, two granddaughters, and a number of beloved four-legged “grands.”
+She also serves on the Board of Directors at the Crowley Museum and Nature Center in Myakka, Florida, where she continues to share her love of nature and discovery.

 Core Team Member